 Even when he’s looking out of his house at the green hills of Dorset, BRIAN JACKMAN can’t help wondering if it’s raining in the Serengeti, and if the lions are roaring across Musiara Marsh.
-Totting up all his safari trips, he reckons he has spent three years of his life in the African bush.
-In a new book, ‘Savannah Diaries’, he looks back over those journeys.
+Africa has for long been a second home to him.
+In a new book, ‘Savannah Diaries’, he looks back over his journeys into the bush.
 Here he reports on one made in 1990 to the last great wilderness of southern Africa, Namibia

 There is no road to Purros; only the ruts of old tyre tracks disappearing westward into the mountains and deserts of Kaokoland.
 Purros itself is nothing but a scattering of shacks and mud huts belonging to the Himba, nomadic pastoralists who dress in skins and roam the hills with their scrawny goats.